Ravenscraig: Regeneration

 Progress slowed on the development due to adverse economic factors, and a revised masterplan was submitted in 2018, being approved the following year.
 The planning report, which differed from the earlier master vision with the amount of retail space reduced by around 60% and no short term prospect for a new railway station, anticipated that progress would be slow but steady across the site, not being completed until around 2045.

+As of 2024, hundreds of homes had been built in the area, however the project was some way from being fully completed.
+The promised Marston's pub / restaurant and small hotel, named "Raven's Cliff" was constructed in 2018.
+In March 2022, a park and playground to the south of the sports facility named 'The Craig' was opened by Anne, Princess Royal (who had also opened the college 12 years earlier); this is separate from a larger, less formal area of green space on a hill with a roughly circular footprint on the northern edge of the site.

 Transport

-As part of the regeneration, the transport links to Ravenscraig will be greatly improved.
-There will be a new transport interchange within walking distance of the new town centre offering bus services to Glasgow and Lanark.
-There will be easy access to public transport throughout the site including dedicated business routes.
-There will also be a new railway station built that will link to the broader public transport network.
-The Argyle Line travels through the area, so trains could easily travel to major Scottish railway stations such as Glasgow Central from Ravenscraig.

 In future, the Greenlink Cycle Path may be extended to connect Ravenscraig with a direct route to Strathclyde Country Park.

+The 92 bus service is due to be introduced in 2023 by Stuarts Coaches and will link Ravenscraig with Motherwell.

 Motherwell FC

-The local professional football team, Motherwell Football Club is one of the possible purchasers of the site for a new stadium, leaving behind their home of 113 years, Fir Park.
+The local professional football team, Motherwell Football Club was one of the possible purchasers of the site for a new stadium, leaving behind their home of 113 years, Fir Park.
 In 2008, Mark McGhee, then-manager of the club, had said that he and the directors held tentative discussions with North Lanarkshire Council about building the new stadium on the site.
-Despite indications that the move may be in procress of becoming a reality, a move to Ravenscraig in the short-term would be impossible.
+Despite indications that the move may be in process of becoming a reality, a move to Ravenscraig in the short term would be impossible.